laiqinghui/CorrelationPowerAnalysis/README.md

 1) Install Anaconda 3.7 or install Python 3.7.1 along with the necessary packages required as stated above.
 2) Clone this repository
-3) Execute the python script by opening cmd in Windows or terminal in Linux and keying in: cd <root directory of the repo>
+3) Execute the python script by opening cmd in Windows or terminal in Linux and keying in:

+cd 'root directory of the repo'

-   Python Main.py
+python Main.py